ctu-mrs/mrs_uav_system/README.md

 ### Unmanned Aerial Vehicles

-The platformed is currently pre-configured for the following platforms, operated by MRS:
+The MRS UAV system is currently pre-configured for the following UAV platforms, operated by the MRS:

 | Model      | Simulation                    | Real UAV                |
 |------------|-------------------------------|-------------------------|